helm/helm-www/helm.sh/_posts/2018-08-27-helm-switch-dco.md

 layout: post
 title: "Helm Moves To DCO"
 permalink: "/blog/helm-dco/"
-author: "Matt Farina"
+authorname: "Matt Farina"
 authorlink: "https://mattfarina.com"
 ---

 When Helm was part of the Kubernetes project it, like the rest of Kubernetes, used the [CNCF Contributor License Agreement (CLA)](https://github.com/cncf/cla).
 This served Helm well for years.
 But, most of the CNCF projects use a [Developers Certificate of Origin (DCO)](https://developercertificate.org/) instead of a CLA.
 The exceptions are Kubernetes and gRPC.
 Upon Helm becoming a CNCF project itself we were asked if we wanted to move Helm to a DCO.
-After some careful consideration and a little research, the Helm maintainers voted to move to a DCO.
+After some careful consideration and a little research, the Helm maintainers voted to move to a DCO.  <!--more-->
 ## What Does This Solve?
 Why Switch?

 Making a change like this should have a good reason and we have one.
 It is often easier to get started contributing under a DCO than a CLA.